UMN-PeopleSoft/IBMonitorService/README.md

   * PSAPMSGDOMSTAT
   * PSNODESDOWN

+Additionally, the IB Monitor will create a table called UM_IB_MONITOR in the schema for the Database User used for executing the monitors.
+This table is used with the "Notify Each" logic.

 ## Installing the Monitor
 To install the IB Monitor Service, pull the project to obtain a local copy.